bilalgitt/Terraform-Project/README.md

 # Terraform-Project
-Simple DevOps Project to Practice Terraform with AWS
+Simple DevOps project to Practice Terraform with AWS and create a Static website on S3